sparkEEdev/purge-userscript/README.md

 # Purge-userscript

-Userscript for Tampermonkey/Greasemonkey which removes comments from all current lounge trades.
+Userscript for Tampermonkey(Chrome) which removes all comments from all current lounge trades with single button click.

+### Current script version will not work on Firefox(Greasemonkey), older [VERSION]: https://github.com/sparkEEgit/purge-userscript/blob/4b6bc57609844307f45dbcd7ca6eddfb36ec162a/purge.js will.